The art of steeping

 Most tea that Americans drink is either Black tea or Herbal "tea" (you can learn more about the different types of tea and "tea" here.)
 Since both of these types are best steeped in boiling water (212º) it is relatively simple to achieve the correct temperature.
 When it comes to green, white, or oolong tea, however, the best steeping temperature is typically lower.
 Green teas tend to steep best in 175º water, white teas tend to like 165º water, and oolongs, depending on their oxidation level, can require anywhere from 175º to 212º water.

 The good news in all of this complicated temperature business is that you can always use a thermometer, or, there is a pretty easy trick to follow if all you've got is a stovetop kettle. (personally we prefer a precise temperature electric kettle like this one, but we're definitely snobs) Water cools when exposed to air.
 So, you can cool your boiling water down by pouring it into a cup or pot and waiting.
 One minute should get you to green tea temperature, two minutes should get you to white tea temperature.
 Now obviously this is not going to be perfect every time, the temperature of the room you're in, the altitude where you are, and even the size and shape of the cup or pot you use will affect the final temperature of the water!
+But this is a good place to start without other equipment.

 Once you have your water temperature correct, timing is everything.
 Every tea that we sell has a steep time listed on the label.
 We personally think that this steep time is the best way to experience this particular tea.
 Of course, just like art, our teas are open to interpretation, so if you decide you like By and By to be just a bit more bite-y, to go with Taylor Meier's beautifully raspy voice, go ahead and steep it for three minutes, we won't be offended.
 We'll only be offended if you don't time your steep at all.
 Come on, you really say you love tea but you can't be bothered to tell Siri to set a timer?
 Ok, sorry for being sassy.
 Just time your steep.
 Please.